jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 [![Received telemetry]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/receivedTelemetry.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/receivedTelemetry.png)

 If a change is made in on a *document* in the "deviceTwins" collection, the *trigger* is executed.
 The trigger function checks if the version number under *desired* vs *reported* matches or not.
 If the version numbers don't match then a downlink to the device is scheduled thru the TTN webhook.
-The LoRaWAN device is working as a Class-A device, downlink will occur after the next uplink:
+The LoRaWAN device is working as a Class-A device, therefore downlink will occur after the next uplink:

 [![Pending twin update]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/deviceTwinPending.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/deviceTwinPending.png)